 Antagonized

-Status EffectsAn antagonized creature can only target its antagonist (the one who caused the antagonized condition) with hostile actions.
-A hostile action is any attack or effect that causes direct harm to an opponent in the form of damage, negative conditions, or any other effect that penalizes or hinders a creature.
-Furthermore, an antagonized creature does not threaten any opponents except its antagonist: it cannot make attacks of opportunity or be used to determine flanking bonuses against other opponents.
-A creature is no longer antagonized if its antagonist is helpless, unconscious, or cannot participate in combat.
-If an antagonized creature uses an ability that targets multiple creatures, the antagonist must be chosen among these targets.
-If an antagonized creature uses an ability that targets an area, its antagonist must be within the ability’s targeted area.
+Additionally, an antagonized creature does not threaten any opponents except its antagonist; it cannot make attacks of opportunity or be used to determine flanking bonuses against other opponents.
+If the antagonized creature uses an ability that targets multiple creatures, the antagonist must be included among those targets.
+If the creature uses an area-targeted ability, the antagonist must be within the area of effect.

-On each round after the first, an antagonized creature may attempt a Sense Motive skill check to realize the folly of its actions during its turn as a swift action.
-This skill check is opposed by the antagonist’s original antagonize (usually Intimidate) skill check or DC of the spell/class feature that inflicted it.
-If the creature succeeds on its Sense Motive skill check, the antagonized condition ends, but the creature suffers a -2 penalty on attack rolls and a -2 penalty to the saving throw DC of its abilities and any spells it casts for 1 minute.
+On each round after the first, the antagonized creature may attempt a Sense Motive check as a swift action to realize the folly of its actions.
+This check is opposed by the antagonist’s original Antagonize check (usually an Intimidate skill check).
+If the antagonized creature succeeds, the status effect immediately ends, but the creature takes a –2 penalty on attack rolls and a –2 penalty to the saving throw DC of its abilities and spells for 1 minute.
 These penalties do not apply against the antagonist.

 Banished